gammaled/guled-investment-group/README.md

 * **Verdict**<br>The links work as planned and, HTML and CSS code has been validated with no errors.
 Since it was not too important for the design, I will returned to it later.

 ### Navbar links pushed upwards during hover
-* **Bug**<br>Hovering over any navbar links shifts all of them upwards.
+* **Bug**<br>Hover event on any navbar links shifts all of them upwards.

 * **Fix**<br>Created a transparent border under each link in  ```.nav-link``` when there is no hover.

 * **Verdict**<br>The links work as planned and, HTML and CSS code has been validated with no errors.

 ### Unresponsive video background for callout
-* **Bug**<br>Video background would not adjusted to smaller screens and would only occupy a small area of the screen rather than adjust too fit into the callout section.
+* **Bug**<br>Video background would not adjusted to smaller screens and would only occupy a small area of the screen rather than adjust to fit into the callout section.

 * **Fix**<br>Removed it and replaced it with an image background.